Plain English Summary

 Background and study aims

 Critically ill patients suffer from vital organ failure, undergo remarkable endocrine (hormonal) and metabolic changes, and frequently develop muscle weakness.
 Patients who survive a critical illness often face continuing debilitating physical and psychological problems after their stay in an intensive care unit (ICU).
 The exact mechanisms leading to the changes that occur during a critical illness and the long-term consequences that follow remain largely unknown.
 Recent data has shown that disturbances in stress responses (how the body responds to a stressful situation) may play a crucial role.
 Furthermore, there is evidence to suggest that changes in what genes are switched on or off (epigenetics) may also be involved in causing the long-term consequences of critical illness.
 For a long time, it has been known that critical illness has a remarkable time course.
 In that regard, hormonal changes during a prolonged critical illness differ from those present in the acute (short term) phase of critical illness.
 So far, however, the dynamics of the metabolic, hormonal and epigenetic changes during a stay in ICU have not been thoroughly studied.
 In view of finding the right timing for starting certain treatments (interventions) in critically ill patients, this is nevertheless crucial.
 Indeed, insight in when epigenetic, metabolic and endocrine changes develop may identify a “time window of opportunity” for future interventions and may to an important extent contribute to the planning of future intervention studies.
 The aim of this study is to map the time course of the epigenetic, metabolic and endocrine changes during critical illness (i.e. find out when these changes happen).
-In the intensive care units of the University Hospitals of Leuven we will, once a week, collect blood, mouth mucosa (inside of the mouth), hair and urine samples as well as a muscle and fat biopsy from adult patients.
+In the intensive care units of the University Hospitals of Leuven we will collect blood, mouth mucosa (inside of the mouth), hair and urine samples as well as a muscle and fat biopsy from adult patients.
 In this way, human samples will be obtained at different stages of a critical illness, from the acute phase of illness until recovery.
 The results will be compared with demographically matched controls (people who are not critically ill).
 The levels of stress hormones and how they are being used by the body and any epigenetic changes will be studied and there will be tests looking at muscle function.

 Who can participate?